Hacksmerian/Endless-Expansion/README.txt

 1/9/2025:

-  Made minor grammar changes (Thank you K.ai)
+	Made minor grammar changes (Thank you K.ai).

-  Renamed missions and events in the backend for more distinction (Thank you K.ai)
+	Renamed missions and events in the backend for more distinction (Thank you K.ai).

+	Added Korath Refugee jobs for after the main story line.